 General Motors Co.
-(GM), which announced plans this week to cut Facebook advertising, said it won’t run ads during the next National Football League Super Bowl championship game.
+(GM:US), which announced plans this week to cut Facebook advertising, said it won’t run ads during the next National Football League Super Bowl championship game.

 “We understand the reach the Super Bowl provides, but with the significant increase in price, we simply can’t justify the expense,” Joel Ewanick, the company’s global chief marketing officer, said yesterday in a statement on the automaker’s website.
 The statement didn’t provide specific figures.
 The game will be broadcast on CBS.

 GM’s decision to eliminate Super Bowl and Facebook ad spending coincides with Ewanick’s efforts to reorganize the company’s marketing efforts to increase efficiency and save $2 billion over five years.

 Changes this year have included picking Aegis Group Plc (AGS)’s Carat as the company’s agency for media planning and buying, and consolidating the Chevrolet brand’s ad business under one newly formed company called Commonwealth.
 Chevrolet had previously used 70 ad agencies around the world, the company has said.

 “Along with its other recent high-profile decision to cut paid advertising on Facebook, GM’s new global ad agency Commonwealth is sending the message that there is a new advertising sheriff in town,” Michelle Krebs, a senior analyst with Edmunds.com, a website that tracks auto sales, said yesterday in an e-mailed statement.

 “Some might even read into this move as a way for GM to cut more costs, boost its share price and make it appealing for the U.S. government to sell its stake in the automaker to allow it to shed its ‘Government Motors’ moniker,” she said.
 The U.S. holds a 32 percent stake in GM because of a 2009 bailout.